 Thyroxine (T4) is made in the thyroid gland.
 T4 is the main hormone secreted into the bloodstream by the thyroid gland.
 Thryroxine is the inactive form of the essential thyroid hormones that control all cell functions, most notably your metabolism, heart rate, digestive system, brain development, bone strength and muscular function.

 20% of Triiodothyronine (T3) is made in the thyroid gland, while 80% is produced in the liver and kidneys.
 Deiodinases is a process which describes the conversion of thyroxine to triiodothyronine.
-T3 is more potent than T4, however a measure of your T4 volume offers a more comprehensive view of how your thyroid gland is likely to be functioning as T3 is produced through a supply of T4.
+T3 is more potent and is more widely bioavailable than T4.

 Emily Kyle Shares Her Recipes

 In the majority of cases, chronic illness management can be linked back to what we are putting in our bodies.
-The inclusion of certain foods in your diet will not cure your thyroid condition, however, alongside other positive lifestyle changes and medication there are a number of nutrients that can radically help to balance your thyroid hormones and improve your symptoms.
+The inclusion of certain foods in your diet will not cure your thyroid condition, however, alongside other positive lifestyle changes and medication there are a number healthy nutritional measures you can take to promote good health overall.